flaturtha/64-testaments/madness-of-krill/madness_v2.md

 No nausea.
 No fear.
 Not even pain.

 And I backed away.
 Away from the imps devouring the now dead giant vulture.
 I wasn’t afraid because if that bird couldn’t stop their onslaught, what chance did I have.
 If they chose to come after me once they were finished devouring the bird ...

+I did the only thing I could think of, and headed south towards home.

 ## CHAPTER 7
 ### MOTHER